 Providing emergency food to local people in crisis

 The Sawtry Foodbank will be open this Friday, but we are running a delivery only service.
-Please do not come to the CARESCO Centre to collect a parcel.
+Please do not come to the CARESCO Centre to collect a parcel unless previously agreed.

 Please get in touch with us via email or telephone if you have a voucher and require a parcel for this Friday.

 Virtual referrals can be done via Sawtry Infant School, Sawtry Junior School, and Sawtry Village Academy, as well as the Reverend Becky Dyball of All Saints Church and the Cambs County Council teams based at Sawtry Community Centre.

 A list of voucher holders is given below.
 For more help, please contact us.

-We are working really hard behind the scenes to keep this service operational throughout the exceptionally demand caused by the COVID-19 crisis.
+We are working hard behind the scenes to keep this service operational throughout the exceptionally demand caused by the COVID-19 crisis.
 We have been overwhelmed by the support from our community and local businesses.
 To all our supporters, we can’t thank you enough.

 If you would like to donate any food to the Foodbank (see list of required foods below), we have collecting baskets available in Sawtry Co-op and The Addison Arms in Glatton.
 Other donations can be made by prior arrangement through the team or the CARESCO office.
 To make monetary donations, please contact the CARESCO office for details, or pop your donation, clearly labelled for "Sawtry Foodbank", through the letterbox at the CARESCO Centre.